JuanRodenas/server-mariadb/docs/configuration.md

 ```

 <aside>
-💡 Note: I noticed that if you don't set them different, the files get corrupted when uploading.
+:bulb: Note: I noticed that if you don't set them different, the files get corrupted when uploading.
 </aside>